dibbhatt/kafka-spark-consumer/README.md

 Hence there is a need for the WAL feature to recover already Received (but not processed) blocks from WAL written to persistence store like HDFS.

 But this Consumer has a different mechanism for Driver failure.
 Along with **consumed** offset of the Received blocks, this Consumer also maintains the offset of the **processed** blocks.
-Which mean, this consumer can commit offsets of the already processed blocks to ZK, and in case of Driver failures , it can start from the offset next to the last processed offset ( instead last received offset) for every Kafka partition.
+Which mean, this consumer can commit offsets of the already processed blocks to ZK, and in case of Driver failures , it can start from the offset next to the last processed offset ( instead last consumed offset) for every Kafka partition.
 Thus Consumer can start from exact same offset since the last successful batch was processed and hence No data loss.

 ## How This Works